 Other steps may help develop phonological awareness as well.
 In early lessons, Step 3 may involve a sound counting activity, integrated with attention to phonics development.
 Students might practice their phonological segmentation skills with the word bat by counting the sounds on their raised fingers, prior to moving to a letter tile phonics activity.
 Step 8 (Prespelling) may involve both phonological and phoneme-grapheme analysis of a concept-related word: "Say hat.
-What is the first sound you hear in hat?"
+What is the first sound you hear in hat?
+How many sounds do you hear in hat?"